These 10-minute no-bake chocolate cookie balls use just 6 wholesome ingredients for an easy, tasty snack that's also gluten-free and vegan!

 In fact, I’ve been known to sneak one for breakfast.
 It’s good to be a grown up 😊

-- I use maple syrup for mine but you could try them with honey.
+- Maple syrup: I use pure maple syrup for mine but you could try them with honey or agave as well.

-- You can substitute almond or cashew butter for the peanut butter if you prefer.
-(I’ve done this before so I could send one to her nut-free school.)
+- Peanut butter: You can substitute almond or cashew butter for the peanut butter if you prefer.
+(I've done this before so I could send one to her nut-free school.)

 - Kids can definitely help make these!
 They can stir in the pan and help roll the balls once they've cooled.